(Est. reading time: 1 min, 40 sec)

 What’s the difference between Transcreation and Translation?
 Are they pretty much the same?
 I’ll tell you!

-Transcreation (literal break down of the word) = Translation & Recreation
+Transcreation (literal break down of the word) = Translation and Recreation

 Translation is taking a text and translating it into the desired language.